collaite/visualisation-tools/README.md

 ### TRAViz extension

 The tool located in the ``traviz-extension/`` directory is an experimental visualisation tool for comparing text witnesses.
-It is based on the TRAViz extension which is released under the [Fair Academic License (FAL)](http://vizcovery.org/fal.html)
+It is based on the [TRAViz](https://github.com/stjaenicke/TRAViz) visualisation tool by Stefan Jänicke which is released under the [Fair Academic License (FAL)](http://vizcovery.org/fal.html)

 ##### Building the extension from source